 There are lots of nice restaurants at Rynek Główny and the rest of Krakow’s Old Town.
 I like going for lunch at Charlotte near the main square.
 There are several excellent Polish restaurants in Krakow.
-Eat pierogi (Polish dumplings) and/or other Polish deliciousness at my top 8: The Black Duck, Pod Aniolami, Piwnica Pod Zlota Pipa, Miod Malina, Galicyjska, Pierozki u Vincenta, Kuchnia Polska Gaska and/or Piwnica Wolnica.
+Eat pierogi (Polish dumplings) and/or other Polish deliciousness at my top 7: The Black Duck, Pod Aniolami, Piwnica Pod Zlota Pipa, Miod Malina, Galicyjska, Pierozki u Vincenta and/or Kuchnia Polska Gaska and/or Piwnica Wolnica.

-Krakow is a city where you can still have a decent dinner for two for less than EUR 25.
+Krakow is a city where you can still have a decent dinner for two for EUR 35.

 Israeli/Jewish restaurants in Kazimierz such as Chamjim Kohan, Ester, Hamsa and Ariel are definitely worth a visit, often including live music.
 Some of them have very cute old plates with flower print and red-white checkered curtains like your (great)grandmother may have.

 Know that in Poland there are still restaurants that only accept cash payment (Zloty that is).